 The Degrees of Ordination

 Episcopacy (bishops): The bishops are the successors to the Apostles.
 A little known fact is that every bishop actually could trace his line of ordination back to the Apostles.
-Of course this may be impossible to do for most bishops, practically speaking, in that it would be hard to find the historical records of ordination all the way back.
+Of course, this may be impossible to do for most bishops, practically speaking, in that it would be hard to find the historical records of ordination all the way back.
 But it is true that every bishop is directly descended from the Apostles.
 From that upper room, when the Apostles were ordained by Christ, they eventually went out to evangelize and govern the world.
 As they established a new Christian community, an Apostle would ordain a new bishop to care for that new church.
 Those new bishops would do the same and so forth until today.
 This unbroken chain of ordination is essential to a bishop’s valid ordination.
 Without it, there would be the complete loss of the episcopacy as well as the priesthood and deaconate.

 Being the direct descendents of the Apostles, bishops share in the fullness of the priesthood.
 Only they have the authority to ordain new priests and deacons.
 The Holy Father in Rome, the pope, is a bishop also.
 Being the successor of St. Peter himself, he exercises a singular spiritual authority over the entire Church.
 But in regard to his ordination, the pope is no more or less a bishop than every other bishop.

 Presbyters (Priests): Like the bishops, presbyters share in the priesthood of Christ.
 They exercise the same spiritual power to celebrate Mass, forgive sins, bring healing, preach with authority and shepherd souls.
 The difference is that priests are tied to a bishop.
 They are coworkers with the bishop in the ministry of Christ.
 In fact, every priest must be under a bishop to function in his role.
-Even those in religious orders must be tied either to the local bishop, or to the pope himself, as their bishop.
+Even those in religious orders must be tied either to the local bishop, or to the pope himself as their bishop.

 Deacons: Deacons are not ordained to the priesthood; rather, they are ordained “unto the ministry.”
 This ministry is one of service in the Church.
-They do not take on the role of shepherd in the same way priests and bishop do, but they are entrusted with the task of preaching with authority.
+They do not take on the role of shepherd in the same way priests and bishops do, but they are entrusted with the task of preaching with authority.
 They also must be tied to a bishop and act as servants in the Church in their own unique way according to the needs of the Church.

 Fulfilling Christ’s Mission through Ordination